The Josefson--Nissenzweig theorem and filters on $\omega$: Preliminaries

-We denote the Cantor space with its standard topology by $\Cantor$.
+We denote the Cantor space endowed with its standard topology by $\Cantor$.
 When we speak about measurability properties of subsets of $\Cantor$, then we always mean \textit{the standard product measure} on $\Cantor$.
-Each subset $A\in\wo$ can be associated with its characteristic function $\chi_A\colon\omega\to\{0,1\}$ and hence $A$ may be treated as an element of $\Cantor$.
-Thus, every filter on $\omega$ may be considered as a subset of $2^\omega$ and so we can talk about its topological and measure-theoretic features like meagerness, measurability, Borel complexity, etc. Similar comments of course also hold for any arbitrary set $X$, the product space $2^X$, and the power set $\wp(X)$.
+Each $A\in\wo$ can be associated with its characteristic function $\chi_A\colon\omega\to\{0,1\}$ and hence $A$ may be treated as an element of $\Cantor$.
+Thus, every filter or ideal on $\omega$ may be considered as a subset of $2^\omega$ and so we can talk about its topological and measure-theoretic features like meagerness, measurability, Borel complexity, etc. Similar remarks of course also hold for any arbitrary set $X$, the product space $2^X$, and subfamilies of the power set $\wp(X)$.